- refers to accidental death and dismemberment insurance coverage.

 plans on a self-pay basis for a limited time.

-- a pre-determined, flat-dollar fee for certain services, e.g. office visits.
+- a pre-determined flat-dollar fee for certain services, such as, office visits.

-the employee and the insurance company after the deductible has been met.
+- a percentage of the cost of health care paid by the employee after the deductible has been met.

 - Default Coverage: